Concord, New Hampshire

-The village of Penacook is in the northern part of the city.
+As of 2020, the top employer in the city was the State of New Hampshire, and the largest private employer was Concord Hospital.
 Concord is home to the University of New Hampshire School of Law, New Hampshire's only law school; St. Paul's School, a private preparatory school; NHTI, a two-year community college; the New Hampshire Police Academy; and the New Hampshire Fire Academy.
 Concord's Old North Cemetery is the final resting place of Franklin Pierce, 14th President of the United States.